tarikguney/projekt-hive/README.md

 1. Team motivation
 2. Timely tracking of the project progress
-3. Winning distribution of project managers' time
+3. Strategic distribution of project managers' time

 All of these factors are concerns for both the project managers and the team.